 - Helping ward off workplace disputes and conflicts

-An employee handbook helps companies set standards and a positive employee culture.
+An employee handbook helps companies set standards and positive employee culture.
 It can also help your team settle in faster so they spend less time wondering about policies and more time focusing on their new roles.
 With an employee handbook, you can maintain control over the dissemination of information.
-This detailed document ensures all existing and new employees are on the same page and leaves little room for error.
+This detailed document ensures all existing and new employees are on the same page and leave little room for error.

 Proactive Updates Prevent Problems

 Every company should have an employee handbook to establish clear guidelines before their team hits ten or more staff members.
 As your business changes and grows, review and update your handbook to ensure that your employees are up-to-date with new policies.